 Head of Department: Mr C R Ross

-Teachers: Mr D Crothers, Mr M Sood, and Mrs J B Girdlestone
+Teachers: Mr D Crothers, S Cowley, and Mrs J B Girdlestone

 The Business Studies and Economics department is one of the largest at A Level, while Business Studies is one of the most popular options at GCSE.
 The department is dedicated not only to academic excellence, but to equip all students with the necessary knowledge, skills and experience for further study and ultimately for the world of work.

 Young Enterprise, Bank of England Target 2.0 competition and planned trips to national-scale businesses

 Individuals and organizations that are good react quickly to change.
 Individuals and organizations that are great create change.
 (Robert Kriegel, Sacred Cows Make The Best Burgers)

 Year 10: Students begin by investigating how businesses operate in the real world, including how they set objectives, types of ownership, location decisions and expansion.
 They will then study choices made in marketing, as well as interpretation of financial accounts and examining sources of finance options.